Rumon of Tavistock

-Rumon of Tavistock (also Ronan, Ruadan, or Ruan) is a saint venerated in the traditions of the Catholic, Anglican Communion, and Western Orthodox churches.
+Rumon of Tavistock (also Ronan, Ruadan, or Ruan) is a saint venerated in the traditions of the Catholic, Anglican Communion, and Orthodox churches.

 Biography

 Rumon was likely a missionary originally from Ireland.
 According to Alban Butler, Rumon was a bishop, though it is not known of what see.

 Antiquary John Leland said that a manuscript discovered at Tavistock at the time of the dissolution claimed that Rumon emigrated from Ireland in the fifth or sixth century and established a hermitage near Falmouth, Cornwall.

 Some authorities believe him to be the same historical figure as Ronan who is venerated in Brittany on 1 June.
 A "Life of St. Rumon", likely written at Tavistock sometime between the twelfth and fourteenth centuries, adapts the Life of St. Ronan.
 Historian Nicholas Orme considers the only accurate part is that pertaining to Ruan Lanihorne and Tavistock.
 A sanctum vita of Rumon in a fourteenth-century manuscript in the Ducal Library of Gotha, Germany is also based on a tenth-century Life of the Breton saint Ronan.
 Portions of this text relating to Rumon are quoted in the fourteenth-century Catalogus sanctorum in Anglia pausancium, a list of the resting places of English saints.